Palestinians: Israeli troops kill 10 in West Bank violence

-JENIN REFUGEE CAMP, West Bank (AP) — Israeli forces killed at least nine Palestinians and wounded several others in a large-scale raid Thursday in the occupied West Bank, Palestinian officials said.
-The deadliest single operation in the territory in two decades prompted Palestinian leaders to cut security ties with Israel, a move that could lead to more violence.
+JENIN REFUGEE CAMP, West Bank (AP) — Israeli forces on Thursday killed nine Palestinians — including at least seven militants and a 61-year-old woman — in the deadliest single incident in the occupied West Bank in two decades, Palestinian officials said.
+The raid prompted Palestinian leaders to cut security ties with Israel, a move that could lead to more violence.

 The Israeli military also fatally shot a 22-year-old Palestinian later in a separate incident.

-The raid in the Jenin refugee camp increases the risk of a major flare-up in Israeli-Palestinian fighting days, poses a test for Israel’s new hard-line government and casts a shadow on U.S. Secretary of State Antony Blinken’s expected trip to the region next week.
+The raid in the Jenin refugee camp increases the risk of a major flare-up in Israeli-Palestinian fighting, poses a test for Israel’s new hard-line government and casts a shadow on U.S. Secretary of State Antony Blinken’s expected trip to the region next week.

+People are also reading…

 Raising the stakes, the Palestinian Authority said it would halt the ties that its security forces maintain with Israel in a shared effort to contain Islamic militants.
-Previous such efforts have been short-lived, in part because of the benefits the authority enjoys from the relationship and also due to U.S. and Israeli pressure to maintain it.
+Previous threats have been short-lived, in part because of the benefits the authority enjoys from the relationship and also due to U.S. and Israeli pressure to maintain it.

-People are also reading…

-The move stokes fears that attacks by Islamist militant groups may not be prevented and that the Israeli army may be compelled to carry out more raids on its own.
+The PA already has limited control over scattered enclaves in the West Bank, and almost none over militant strongholds like the Jenin camp.
+But the announcement could pave the way for Israel to step up operations it says are needed to prevent attacks.

-Hamas, the Islamist militant group that controls Gaza, threatened revenge for the raid.
+Hamas, the Islamic militant group that controls Gaza, threatened revenge for the raid.
 Violent escalations in the West Bank have previously triggered retaliatory rocket fire from the Gaza Strip.

-Israeli forces in the West Bank and on the country’s border with Gaza went on heightened alert.
-Protesters poured into the streets in the territory, chanting in solidarity with Jenin.
-Palestinians in the refugee camp dug a mass grave for the dead and Abbas declared three days of mourning, ordering flags to fly at half-staff.
+Israeli forces in the West Bank and on the Gaza frontier went on heightened alert.
+Palestinians filled the streets, chanting in solidarity with Jenin, and President Mahmoud Abbas declared three days of mourning.
+In the refugee camp, residents dug a mass grave for the dead.

-Nabil Abu Rudeineh, a spokesman for the Palestinian Authority, said Abbas had decided to cut security coordination in “light of the repeated aggression against our people, and the undermining of signed agreements," referring to commitments from the Oslo peace process in the 1990s.
-He also said that the Palestinians planned to file complaints with the U.N.
+PA spokesman Nabil Abu Rudeineh said Abbas had decided to cut security coordination in “light of the repeated aggression against our people, and the undermining of signed agreements," referring to commitments from the Oslo peace process in the 1990s.
+He also said the Palestinians planned to file complaints with the U.N.
 Security Council, International Criminal Court and other international bodies.

-The PA last cut security coordination with Israel in 2020, over Prime Minister Benjamin Netanyahu’s drive to annex the occupied West Bank, which would render a future Palestinian state unviable.
+The PA last cut security coordination with Israel in 2020, over Prime Minister Benjamin Netanyahu’s drive to annex the occupied West Bank, which would make a future Palestinian state all but impossible.
 But six months later, the PA resumed cooperation, signaling the financial importance of the relationship and the Palestinians’ relief at the election of President Joe Biden.

-Barbara Leaf, the top U.S. diplomat for the Middle East, said the administration was deeply concerned about the situation and said civilian casualties reported in Jenin were “quite regrettable.”
-But she also said the Palestinian announcement to suspend security cooperation with Israel was a mistake.
+Barbara Leaf, the top U.S. diplomat for the Middle East, said the administration was deeply concerned about the situation and that civilian casualties reported in Jenin were “quite regrettable.”
+But she also said the Palestinian announcement to suspend security ties was a mistake.

-“Obviously, we don’t think this is the right step to take at this moment,” she told reporters.

 “We want to see them move back in the other direction," she said, adding: "They need to engage with each other.”

+There have been no serious peace talks between Israel and the Palestinians in well over a decade.

-Thursday's gunbattle erupted when the Israeli military conducted a rare daytime operation in the refugee camp that it said was meant to prevent an imminent attack against Israelis.
+Thursday's gunbattle that left nine dead and 20 wounded erupted when Israel's military conducted a rare daytime operation in the Jenin camp that it said was meant to prevent an imminent attack on Israelis.
 The camp, where the Palestinian Islamic Jihad militant group has a major foothold, has been a focus of near-nightly Israeli arrest raids.

-At least one of the dead was identified by Palestinians as a militant, but it was not clear how many others were affiliated with armed groups.
+Hamas’ armed wing claimed four of the dead as members, while Islamic Jihad said three others belonged to the group.
+An earlier statement from the Al-Aqsa Martyrs’ Brigade, a militia loosely affiliated with Abbas' secular Fatah party, claimed one of the dead was a fighter named Izz al-Din Salahat, but it was unclear if he was among those seven militants.

+The Palestinian Health Ministry identified the 61-year-old woman killed as Magda Obaid, and the Israeli military said it was looking into reports of her death.

+The Israeli military circulated aerial video it said was taken during the battle, showing what appeared to be Palestinians on rooftops hurling stones and firebombs on Israeli forces below.
+At least one Palestinian can be seen opening fire from a rooftop.

-Later in the day, Israeli forces fatally shot a 22-year-old, the Palestinian Health Ministry said, as Palestinians confronted Israeli troops north of Jerusalem to protest Thursday’s raid.
+Later in the day, Israeli forces fatally shot a 22-year-old and wounded two others, the Palestinian Health Ministry said, as Palestinians confronted Israeli troops north of Jerusalem to protest Thursday’s raid.
+Israel's paramilitary Border Police said they opened fire on Palestinians who launched fireworks at them from close range.

-Tensions between Israelis and Palestinians have soared since Israel stepped up raids in the West Bank last spring, following a series of Palestinian attacks.
+Tensions have soared since Israel stepped up raids in the West Bank last spring, following a series of Palestinian attacks.

-Israel’s new national security minister, far-right politician Itamar Ben-Gvir, who seeks to grant legal immunity to Israeli soldiers who shoot Palestinians, posted a video of himself beaming triumphantly.
-He congratulated security forces, saying the government gives “backing to our fighters in the war against the terrorists.”
+Israel’s new national security minister, far-right politician Itamar Ben-Gvir, who seeks to grant legal immunity to Israeli soldiers who shoot Palestinians, posted a video of himself beaming triumphantly and congratulating security forces.

-In Jenin, the raid left a trail of destruction.
-A two-story building, apparently the target of the operation, was a charred wreck.
-The military said it entered the building to detonate the suspects' alleged explosives.
+The raid left a trail of destruction in Jenin.
+A two-story building, apparently the operation's target, was a charred wreck.
+The military said it entered the building to detonate explosives.

 Palestinian Health Minister May Al-Kaila said paramedics struggled to reach the wounded during the fighting, while Akram Rajoub, the governor of Jenin, said the military prevented emergency workers from evacuating them.